Meet our Staff: This page is organized alphabetically by department then by staff member's last name.

 Laurie Raymond: Social Worker & Housing Instability Liaison

 email@example.com / (603) 875-3800 x3160

-This is my sixth year as School Social Worker/Prevention Coordinator at Prospect Mountain High School.
+This is my 11th year as School Social Worker/Prevention Coordinator at Prospect Mountain High School.
 Before joining the Counseling Department at PMHS, I was a Community Mental Health Clinician for several years and worked as a School-Based Counselor for a few of those years.
 I earned my Master of Social Work Degree at University of New Hampshire.
-I have several roles at Prospect Mountain some of which include providing Counseling Support, teaching Life Skills, Housing Instability Liaison, coordinating Prevention Activities such as Red Ribbon Week; CONNECT Suicide Awareness and Prevention; Safety Belt Challenge, and Humans Helping Humans adviser.
-As a Mom to three busy and energetic girls, I spend my family time playing games, doing crafts, reading many many books and trying not to sweat the small stuff.
+I have several roles at Prospect Mountain some of which include providing Counseling Support for students, Suicide Awareness and Prevention Lead, Housing Instability Liaison, coordinating Prevention Activities such as CONNECT Suicide Awareness and Prevention.
+As a mom to two busy and energetic teenagers, I spend my time supporting my kids in their interests, reading, knitting, hiking when I can and trying not to sweat the small stuff.

 Linda Roy: Registrar